rskidmore1/cleancode/README.md

 - Review code in commits
    - Are variables names descriptive?
 - Rebase commits
+  - TODO look up how to do this
 - Put Documentation on ticket or wiki
   - Explain what the feature does
   - Explain what the code is doing